 The model is implemented in FORTRAN 90, with preprocessing (C-pre-processor).
 It runs under UNIX.
 It is optimized for vector computers and parallelised by domain decomposition with MPI.
 All input and output is done in NetCDF (Network Common Data Format) with a optional direct access format for output.
 To ensure the clarity and readability of the code it is necessary to follow coding rules.
 The coding rules for OPA include conventions for naming variables, with different starting letters for different types of variables (real, integer, parameter...).
-Those rules are presented in a document available on the NEMO web site.
+Those rules are briefly presented in Appendix D and a more complete document is available on the NEMO web site.

 The model is organized with a high internal modularity based on physics.
 For example, each trend (i.e., a term in the RHS of the prognostic equation) for momentum and tracers is computed in a dedicated module.
 To make it easier for the user to find his way around the code, the module names follow a three-letter rule.
-For example, tradmp.F90 is a module related to the TRAcers equation, computing the DaMPing.
+For example, traldf.F90 is a module related to the TRAcers equation, computing the Lateral DiFfussion.
 The complete list of module names is presented in Appendix D. Furthermore, modules are organized in a few directories that correspond to their category, as indicated by the first three letters of their name.

 The manual mirrors the organization of the model.
-After the presentation of the continuous equations (Chapter 2), the following chapters refer to specific terms of the equations each associated with a group of modules .
+After the presentation of the continuous equations (Chapter 2), the following chapters refer to specific terms of the equations each associated with a group of modules.

+Chapter 3 - model time STePping environment

 Chapter 4 DOM model DOMain

 Chapter 5 TRA TRAcer equations (potential temperature and salinity)

 Chapter 6 DYN DYNamic equations (momentum)

 Chapter 7 SBC Surface Boundary Conditions

-Chapter 8 LBC Lateral Boundary Conditions
+Chapter 8 LBC Lateral Boundary Conditions (also OBC and BDY)

 Chapter 9 LDF Lateral DiFfusion (parameterisations)

-Chapter 10 ZDF Vertical DiFfusion
+Chapter 10 ZDF vertical (Z) DiFfusion

+Chapter 11 OBS OBServation and model comparison

+Chapter 12 ASM ASsimilation increment

-Chapter 11 Miscellaneous topics
+Chapter 13 Miscellaneous topics (DIA, DTA, IOM, SOL, TRD, FLO)